NEWS & ARCHIVES:

-Thank you to everyone who attended the April 2011 Community Exchange at Don Ramon’s.
+Thank you to everyone who attended a Community Exchange at Don Ramon’s.
 So many new faces turned out to network and socialize on the cozy and cheerful upper balcony at Don Ramon’s Mexican restaurant on 11th Street.
 SOMA Business owners, employees and residents had a grand time mixing it up and making new contacts.
 Don Ramon’s not only allowed us to use their space for free, but also provided complimentary appetizers to accompany their amazing margaritas and sangria.
 We look forward to future events at Don Ramon’s and thank them for their hospitality.
 We also thank the very hard working SFPD Sergeant Tad Yamaguchi, and Paul Henderson from the Mayor’s Office for sharing details about neighborhood safety, security and the highly anticipated arrival of a new Police substation on 6th Street.
 Thanks everyone for making the April Exchange such a success and thank you Laura Kudritzki (SOMA photographer and SOMBA Board member) for capturing such wonderful images during the event.

 PHOTOGRAPHY BY: Laura Kudritzki